Forsrobin/CryptIT/README.md

 <img src="src/assets/logo_big.png" width="50%">

 ## Why?
-I decided to do this project to learn more about bigger c++ project and how to develop, maintain and create unit tests and pipelines to ensure sustainability.
+I decided to do this project to learn more about bigger c++ project and how to develop, maintain and create unit tests and pipelines.

 ## Description
 This is a Qt application that uses the Crypto++ library, allowing users to select a directory and perform various cryptographic operations.
 The application utilizes QMainWindow for the main window and QVBoxLayout for the layout.